joehalloran/sql-coursework/README.md

 10 rows in set (2 min 8.14 sec)
 ```

-As suspected the top item is a bit of anomaly, with only one patient.
-Further investigate revealed G82651 is a private nursing *(Burrswood nursing home (2017))* home that accepts a small number of NHS patients, this explains the one patient.
+As suspected the top item is an anomaly, with only one patient.
+Further investigate revealed G82651 is a private nursing *(Burrswood nursing home (2017))* home that accepts some NHS patients, this explains the one patient.

 ```
 select gp_id, name, postcode from surgery where gp_id = "G82651";